ismaelmosquera/linearsys/readme.md

 > - Sigma is a diagonal matrix having the singular values of M.
 > - V is an orthogonal matrix having the right singular vectors of M.
 >

+Compute the pseudoinverse of a MxN matrix usig SVD.
+Get the nearest orthogonal matrix to a matrix M using SVD.

 The code can be compiled under any platform having a C compiler, since we use only standard headers
 which come with all C compilers, and the rest is pure C code.